John Dodds (motorcyclist)

-John Dodds (born 13 November 1943) is an Australian former Grand Prix motorcycle road racer.
+John Dodds (13 November 1943 – 31 January 2024) was an Australian Grand Prix motorcycle road racer.
 He competed on the Grand Prix circuit from 1966 to 1978.
 His best finish was a third place behind Dieter Braun and Teuvo Länsivuori in the 1973 250cc world championship.
+Dodds died in Brisbane on 31 January 2024, at the age of 80.

 Motorcycle racing career

 Dodds won his first world championship Grand Prix at the 1970 125cc West German Grand Prix held in rainy conditions at the challenging, 14.2 mi long Nürburgring racetrack, riding a single-cylinder Aermacchi motorcycle.